The Connection Between Exercise, Sleep & Your Weight

 If you want to see big results from your workouts, you’ve gotta catch some zzz's!

-Sleep is crucial when it comes to exercise recovery...and recovery is where the post-workout magic happens!
+Sleep is crucial when it comes to exercise recovery... recovery is where your body actually rebuilds and gets stronger

 As we rest, our body is busy repairing the microscopic muscle tears from our last weight training session.
 As these muscles repair, they come back bigger and stronger; increasing your strength and boosting your metabolism.